kdelalic/karlodelalic.com-gatsby/content/markdown/blog/gatsby-personal-site/index.md

 Additionally, you can explore how I built this website by visiting my [repository](https://github.com/kdelalic/karlodelalic-gatsby).

 ---
 __I hope you enjoyed this article and found it to be worthwhile.
-You can check out all of my projects on [GitHub](https://github.com/kdelalic) and don’t hesitate to reach out to me on [Twitter](https://twitter.com/karlodelalic)!__
+You can check out all of my projects on [GitHub](https://github.com/kdelalic)!__